-Upon completion of this course a student will have had an opportunity to:
+Upon completion of this course a student should be able to:

-- Explain variations in marriages and families - along with reasons for their existence
+-Explain variations in marriage and families, along with reasons for their existence

-- Describe major institutions and social issues such as religion, education, political systems, and health and aging.
+-Describe major institutions and social issues such as religion, education, the political systems, health and aging

 If you have not already received login information for Canvas/T-BirdWeb Portal/E-mail, you will need to contact the Enrollment Management office at (575) 492-2546.

 Check first-time login page for instructions at www.nmjc.edu/distancelearning/coursescourseschedules/canvasinstructions.aspx.

 You must have access, on a regular basis, to a computer that supports the Canvas minimum specifications and has an active connection to the Internet.
 See the minimum computer specification requirements at www.nmjc.edu/distancelearning/coursescourseschedules/Canvasinstructions.aspx.

 MAKE-UP WORK POLICY: Turn in all assignments on time.
 If an emergency causes a delay, contact the instructor as soon as possible and we will work it out.
 Exams must be taken on the date scheduled; when in doubt, communicate with the instructor quickly!
 Email or text is fine but INCLUDE YOUR NAME.
 The assignments are posted in Canvas with ample opportunity to submit the work.
 Be aware that any approved late work can result in a lowering of your grade.
 But as a policy: NO LATE WORK ACCEPTED